Have You Ever Taken a Mini-Course?

 Many different techniques can be used, but…

-Keeping your visitors engaged requires using something that is easy to consume, entertaining and informative.
+Keeping your visitors engaged requires using something easy to consume, entertaining and informative.

-By using a mini course you have the ability to be engaging, offer value and if done right,
+By using a mini-course you can be engaging, offer value and if done right,

 have your viewers clamoring for more.

 What’s better than when you have people that are hungry for what comes next?

 When you are watching a TV show, do they give you the conclusion right away or…

 leave you hanging for the next episode, waiting to see what is going to happen?

 There are many different ways that you can deliver your mini-course.
 I will cover a few below.

 Email Mini-Course – this method delivers content in a series of emails.
 Something along the lines of the 7-steps to something that pertains to your niche.
 You promise a solution for an issue that causes pain or concern into people in that niche.
 If done properly, you can build a relationship while delivering value to those that have signed up to receive the content.

 Audio Mini-Course – the method is similar to the email version only done using audio content instead of written content.
 Some people would rather listen to audio than read an email.
 So, depending on your audience and their tendencies an audio course can be a great fit.